Entries Tagged 'Teaching Writing' ↓

 Powerful verbs—drenching, thrust, spreading—propel this passage along.
 Imagery of the river as a snake and flowers as gold dust appeal to the senses.
 The reader feels the quench of thirst and drought.
 Such is the power of concrete writing.

-Your children can learn to write more vividly too.
+Your teens can learn to write more vividly too.
 For starters, encourage them to:

 - Recognize the importance of using specific vocabulary.